itsMatoosh/logimine/README.md

-# logimine
+# LogiMine
-The Mod Side for The Logitow In Minecraft Project
+##A Forge mod bringing Logitow Smart Blocks support to Minecraft
+For more information visit: http://logitow.com/